General Information & Policies

 • Year-end Recitals

-• Music-on-parade for Scholarship
+• Play-a-thon for Scholarship

 Youth and adult students and faculty, play and make art throughout the two-day event to raise funds for the Conservatory scholarship and outreach programs.